CEPH Accreditation

 D1.9.
 Explain behavioral and psychological factors that affect a population’s health

 D1.10.
-Explain the social, political and economic determinants of health and how they contribute to population health and health inequities
+Explain the cultural, social, political and economic determinants of health and how the determinants relate to population health and health inequities

 D1.11.
 Explain how globalization affects global burdens of disease